APPLICANT RESOURCES

 Once GivingData becomes available and organizations have created an organizational profile in GivingData, and have accessed GivingData to begin a particular application, they will provide budget information to Meyer either directly into the application (fill-in boxes) or via submission of attachments.

-Each portfolio has its own needs when it comes to budgets and those generally have to do with what type of grant organizations are applying for.
+Each funding priority has its own needs when it comes to budgets and those generally have to do with what type of grant organizations are applying for.
 For example, if an organization applies for project, capital, or technical assistance funding, we will likely ask them to submit a project budget in addition to an operating budget.

 Organizations applying with a fiscal sponsor should submit information and attachments pertinent to their organization, not their fiscal sponsor's.
 In addition, our application asks for applicants to provide a file that displays the operating surplus/deficit and a brief financial history for the past three years for the fiscal sponsor (you may use this template.)